repeatexplorer/repeatexplorer_frontpage/welcome.md

 ---
 ## Common Use Cases of RepeatExplorer Server

 The RepeatExplorer server provides a suite of tools designed for the comprehensive analysis of repetitive DNA sequences in genomic data.
-Here are the most common use cases for utilizing these powerful tools:
+Here are the most common use cases for utilizing these tools:

 - **Annotation of Repeats Directly from Low Coverage Sequencing**: Can be accomplished using the RepeatExplorer2 tool.
 This approach is ideal for initial exploration and annotation of repetitive sequences using low coverage data (refer to protocol 1 in the step-by-step protocols above).